-MCD OUTCOME COMPONENT SCHOOL PLAN South Region Elementary School # 10 (SRES #10) plans to use summative and formative assessments as a measure of student progress and as an essential component to shape and inform instruction on an ongoing basis.
-Data from the California Standards Test (CST), California Modified Assessment (CMA), California Alternate Performance Assessment (CAPA), Standards Based Test in Spanish (STS), the California English Language Development Test (CELDT), ELD Portfolios, the district's periodic assessments, the CORE K-12 on-line standards based assessment, progress report cards, arts portfolios, and classroom observations will be used to determine student progress and to adjust the instructional practices in the classroom.
-The District's CORE K-12 Comprehensive Assessment program will be a key instructional tool for the teachers at South Region Elementary School # 10 (SRES #10).
+MCD OUTCOME COMPONENT SCHOOL PLAN Data from the California Standards Test (CST), California Modified Assessment (CMA), California Alternate Performance Assessment (CAPA), Standards Based Test in Spanish (STS), the California English Language Development Test (CELDT), ELD Portfolios, the district's periodic assessments, the CORE K-12 on-line standards based assessment, progress report cards, arts portfolios, and classroom observations will be used to determine student progress and to adjust the instructional practices in the classroom.
+The District's CORE K-12 Comprehensive Assessment program will be a key instructional tool for the teachers at SRES #11.
 These assessments will provide teachers with information to make important decision about student and learning.
-The CORE K-12 Assessments will include the following: • Diagnostic assessments- will identify students in need of intervention and assist the general administrators with progress placement.
-This information can be eathered from school administrator with program placement.
+The CORE K-12 Assessments will include the following: Diagnostic assessments- will identify students in need of intervention and assist the school administrator with program placement.
 This information can be gathered from student work, teacher observation, quizzes, prior test scores and teacher made test.
 Periodic assessment- will provide data to inform teachers and administrators about the effectiveness of the instructional programs so that instruction can be changed to increase student achievement.
 Teachers will be able to identify areas of strengths and areas of weaknesses that need targeted instruction and reinforcement.
 Progress monitoring- Teachers will be able to determine if the students understand the content they are learning, provide information on critical skill areas, and provide information on the "next steps" teachers can use to help students overcome any difficulties.
 These assessments would be done frequently and take a variety of forms: mini-assessments focused on specific standards, assessments created from an item bank, quizzes, unit test, essays, project based learning, portfolios and teacher observations.
 Summative assessments- will provide information on how well students can demonstrate knowledge of standards.
-The following are considered summative assessments: CST, end of course test, final exams, term papers, research projects,
+The following are considered summative assessments: CST, end of course test, final exams, term papers, research projects, student-led conferencing, self and peer assessments and project-based learning.
+Formative and summative assessment will be used to determine student progress.
+Formative